 Use your spare key to have another one made by an authorized Can-Am roadster dealer as soon as possible.
-If both keys are lost, the ignition switch and the D.E.S.S. electronic module will need to be replaced at the expense of the vehicle owner.
+If both keys are lost, the ignition switch will need to be replaced at the expense of the vehicle owner.